 The original derivation of the CLS in Ref.~\cite{FRIEDBERG1973101} was an elaborate QED argument.
-However, we now know~\cite{PhysRevLett.108.173601,Javanainen:16} that the same result can be obtained from standard electrodynamics of polarizable media.
-The local-field corrections giving the $LL$ shift are inserted by hand as usual, while the oscillatory part $\propto\frac{3}{4}$ comes from etalon effects, reflections of light from the front and back surfaces of the slab.
+However, we now know~\cite{PhysRevLett.108.173601,Javanainen:16} that the same result can be obtained from the standard electrodynamics of polarizable media.
+The local-field corrections giving the $LL$ shift are inserted by hand as usual, while the oscillatory part $\propto\frac{3}{4}$ comes from etalon effects: reflections of light from the front and back surfaces of the slab.
 According to this argument, the LL shift should be there regardless, whereas the oscillatory part is valid in the limit of low atom density only.

 In the face of the multitude of remarks pulling in different directions, it is of great interest to find out what the {\em exact\/} solution to the light propagation problem would say.
 That is why we solve the light propagation problem using stochastic classical-electrodynamics simulations.
 As discussed before, in the simulations we start with $N$ atoms fixed at positions $\br_i,\, i=1,\dots,N$, each with an assumedly isotropic polarizability $\alpha$, and form the closed set of linear equations~\eq{FEQ}.
 Having solved these equations numerically, at least in principle we have the electric field amplitude everywhere as in Eq.~\eq{EF}.
-This computation is done for a number of random positions of the atoms compatible with the geometry of the sample, and the the results are finally averaged.
+This computation is done for a number of random positions of the atoms compatible with the geometry of the sample, and the results are averaged.

-Of course there is no such thing as a truly exact numerical solution for an infinite slab, as it would require infinitely many atoms.
+Of course a truly exact numerical solution for an infinite slab is impossible, as it would require infinitely many atoms.
 In the simulations reported in the present chapter we use a circular disk with the radius $R=\sqrt{256/\pi}k^{-1}$, so the area is $A=256k^{-2}$.
 We vary the thickness of the disk $h$ but keep the density $\rho=N/hA=2k^3$ constant in the examples of the present chapter, so that the number of atoms $N$ varies accordingly.
 A circularly polarized plane wave comes in perpendicular to the face of the disk.
 Analogous numerical experiments, although for different purposes, have been described in Refs.

 A serious complication follows from the use of the finite-size disk, namely, diffraction.
 Extinction of light upon propagation through a sample means that the incoming and the reradiated light interfere destructively.
 A finite-size disk does not radiate a plane wave, so we lose what is known as mode matching between the radiation from the dipoles and the incoming plane wave.
 In fact, an exact computation of the transmitted light does not reproduce satisfactorily even the most rudimentary results of the optics of an infinite slab.

 To circumvent this problem we resort to the method introduced in Ref.
-Basically, we obtain the dipole moments of the atoms in the sample exactly, but, when calculating the field transmitted through the sample, assume that each dipole radiates a plane wave that is automatically mode matched with the incoming wave.
+Basically, we obtain the dipole moments of the atoms in the sample, but when calculating the field transmitted through the sample, we assume that each dipole radiates a plane wave that is automatically mode matched with the incoming wave.
 As before, let us have that the incoming plane wave propagate in the $z$ direction.
 For a disk of radius $R$, the amplitude of the assumed plane wave from a dipole at ${\bf r}_j$ is computed as

 (Equation)

-This method turns out to give good results even for a disk as small as the one we use in our simulations: In the limit of a dilute sample when we expect classical optics to apply, we get to within a few per cent of the predictions of classical optics for an infinite slab.
+This method produces good results even for a disk as small as the one we use in our simulations.
+In the limit of a dilute sample when we expect classical optics to apply, we get to within a few per cent of the predictions of classical optics for an infinite slab.